 Part of this building went on to become the original club house for Sunningdale Ladies Golf Club until the current one was constructed in 1972.

-HRH The Duchess of York, became The Queen Mother, was Captain of the Club in 1932 and Patron for fifty four years.
+HRH The Duchess of York, formerly Lady Elizabeth Bowes-Lyon, who became HM The Queen in 1937 and later The Queen Mother in 1952, was Captain of the Club in 1932 and Patron for 54 years.

 Her 100th birthday was celebrated in grand style by past captains and committee members dressing in 1900's costume and joining the official parade on Horse Guards to the delight of onlookers.